Demon-Lord-10/Bare-Metal/docs/03_rcc/rcc.md

         RCC->AHB1ENR |= RCC_AHB1ENR_GPIOHEN;
 }
 ```

+Tracing the clock path: Looking at the clock tree diagram, the path a peripheral clock takes is: System Clock MUX → SYSCLK → AHB Prescaler → HCLK.
+From HCLK, the clock branches out to power the Cortex core, the AHB bus, memory, and DMA directly, while also feeding the APB1 and APB2 buses (via their respective prescalers) which in turn drive peripheral modules like timers, USART, and I2C.

+Because a peripheral clock has to propagate through this whole chain before it's actually live at the peripheral, there's a small but real delay between setting the enable bit and the clock signal reaching the peripheral.

 Also note we are not clearing the bits since there is only one bit so we can just OR it but for other cases we need to clear for more than 1 bit and then OR it.